 Our program is TESDA-Accredited with a National Certification Level 2.
-The program has day, night, and weekend schedules.

 Recently, the DMC Caregiver Department was named TESDA Assessment Center for Caregivers.
-The department is officially authorized to manage and administer assessment of candidates for certification by TESDA, under the supervision and evaluation of two in-house assessors and a TESDA representative.
+The department is officially authorized to manage and administer assessment of candidates for certification by TESDA, under the supervision and evaluation of assessors and a TESDA representative.
 Caregiver graduates from other schools may also be assessed in DMC Caregiver Assessment Center.
-This is especially useful to local graduates as they need not travel to Zamboanga City for the evaluation.
+This is especially useful to local graduates as they need not to travel to Zamboanga City for the evaluation.